 Your LLC will be taxed as a sole proprietor if you are the only member and as a partnership if you have between 2 and 100 members.
 However, you can fill out IRS Form 8832 to opt for corporate taxation.

 - File Form 1065 if your LLC is treated as a partnership.
 This indicates that profits and losses will be "passed through" to the members and reported on their individual income tax returns.

 - If your LLC did business with another company totaling more than $600, you'll receive an IRS Form 1099 for that business which you will need to submit with your tax return.

 - If you need more time to submit your tax return, you can request a five-month extension using IRS Form 7004.

 If you need assistance with developing an LLC, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of our vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.